adblockplus/web.adblockplus.org/pages/acceptable-ads.md

   </style>
 </head>

+{{ page-under-review[Page under review notice] This page is under review as management of the Acceptable Ads initiative has been transferred to the independent [Acceptable Ads Committee](https://acceptableads.com/). }}
+{: .alert }

 ## {{about[Section header] What is this about?}} {: #info }

 {{about-abp[Paragraph in "about" section] Adblock Plus is a tool that lets users block ads.
 Since ads fuel a lot of the content we enjoy for free online, finding common ground seemed to make sense.
 We asked our users about this and they overwhelmingly agreed.}}